Gallery Director: Career Information and Education Requirements

 Career Information for Gallery Directors

 Gallery directors may work in independently standing spaces or those connected to larger institutions, such as universities.
 Duties of gallery directors often converge with those of curators.
-According to the U.S. Bureau of Labor Statistics (BLS), the field is highly competitive since the amount of aspirants typically outnumbers available positions; however, jobs for curators are expected to grow at a faster than average rate of 25% between 2010 and 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the field is highly competitive since the amount of aspirants typically outnumbers available positions; however, jobs for curators are expected to grow 13% between 2012 and 2022, which is about average.

 Specifics of the position's responsibilities vary depending on the type of institution for which one works.
 However, according to job postings listed in October 2011 on the American Association of Museums website (www.aam-us.org) and Monster.com, some responsibilities of gallery directors might include managing staff and gallery operations, developing a budget, overseeing the installation and dismantling of exhibits, programming exhibits and maintaining permanent collections.